hdShang/arxiv-daily/docs/cs-AI/2025-12-18/papers/251216447v1-towards-ai-supported-research-a-vision-of-the-tib-aissistant.md

 ---
 layout: default
-title: Towards AI-Supported Research: a Vision of the TIB AIssistant
+title: "Towards AI-Supported Research: a Vision of the TIB AIssistant"
 ---

 # Towards AI-Supported Research: a Vision of the TIB AIssistant